pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: complete_matching_abook_only

     in case more than one account has an address book:
-    Set this to True to make tabcompletion for recipients during compose only look in the abook of the account matching the sender address
+    Set this to True to make tab-completion for recipients during compose only look in the abook of the account matching the sender address

 .. describe:: display_content_in_threadline